MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

+* 1.9.5 (2020-12-02)
+	* Bug fix: remove a strict array check that was incorrectly added.
+This could affect whether a push is allowed.
+Thanks to @afgarcia86 for the report.

 * 1.9.4 (2020-11-24)
 	* Feature: create new WordPress records when importing Salesforce objects.
 Thanks to WordPress user @afgarcia86.
 	* Feature: add a lock emoji to locked Salesforce fields in the mapping screen.
 Thanks to WordPress user @OfficeBureau for the request.